 Backbones work across borders and continents, so a potential overblock is something that can be a cause for concern.

-The project overview emphasizes that filtering and blocking measures should be consistent with national regulations, so we assume that the upcoming DNS project may treat traffic in Internet by individual Member States.
+The project review emphasizes that filtering and exclusion measures should be in line with national regulations, so we assume that the upcoming DNS project may treat Internet traffic from individual Member States differently.

 Patrick Breyer, a Member of the European Parliament (EC) for the Pirate Party, believes the project is unnecessary.
 Current DNS solutions work perfectly, and adding government filtering and blocking tools is dangerous.